 - Better healing of the synovial membrane (part of the articular capsule) that was perforated during the intervention (arthroscopy) (source 3).

-3. How can you keep your horses joints in good health?
+III.
+How can you keep your horse joints in good health?

 Even if young and healthy, the horse can be confronted by situations that challenge his joints: heavy work, competition, working on hard ground or even breaking-in can cause micro-lesions that can lead to the development of articular inflammation.

-Finally, it also has been shown that supplementing with glucosamine and chondroitin for 6 years permitted a decrease in the frequency of intra-articular injections (following the detection of pain by a vet) each year in show-jumping and eventing horses.
+Finally, it also has been shown that supplementing with glucosamine and chondroitin for 6 years permitted a decrease in the frequency of intra-articular injections (following the detection of pain by a vet) each year in show-jumping and eventing horses (source 14).

 (1) M. Meulyzer, P. Vachon, F. Beaudry, T. Vinardell, H. Richardy, G. Beauchamp et S. Laverty, (2008).
 Comparison of pharmacokinetics of glucosamine and synovial fluid levels following administration of glucosamine sulphate or glucosamine hydrochloride.
 Osteoarthritis and cartilage 16:973-979.